-- Camera View you can see what is actually taking place in the printer live, - Name printer you can name the printer to make it easier to distinguish from the others, - Send SCode file allows you to send prepared file to the printer (WiFi connection required) - Update firmware you can update the firmware via Wi-Fi.
+- Camera View you can see what is actually taking place in the printer.
+The video output can be recorded to a local file (press START RECORDING). - Name printer\ you can name the printer to make it easier to distinguish from the others, - Send SCode file allows you to send prepared file to the printer (WiFi connection required) - Update firmware you can update the firmware via Wi-Fi (not available on Lisa X). - Abort print\ if remote abort is enabled on the printer itself, user can remotely abort printing from Sinterit STUDIO (Lisa X and NILS only). - \Only available with Sinterit STUDIO ADVANCED.